gopheracademy/gopheracademy-web/content/advent-2016/context-logging.md

 it from processing one thing at a time to many things at the same time.
 Why else are you using Go?

 ## Enough future tense.
 Give me some content.
-What does `context` do ?
+What does `context` do?

 `context` enables a bunch of cool libraries implementing *cross-cutting concerns* to get access to the stuff you know you